 The Copa America 2021 will finally take place this year to bring back the traditional competition between South American nations.
-This time, Argentina and Colombia will be hosting the event simultaneously, being the first edition in history to be played in two different countries.
+Brazil will host the tournament for the second straight time after both Argentina and Colombia were removed as co-hosts.

 Ten national teams will be divided into two groups of five to begin the battle for the most important trophy on the continent.
 Besides, the upcoming competition is going to be the 47th edition of the Copa America, the oldest national team tournament in soccer.